mm21/trilium-alchemy/doc/source/sdk/guide/declarative-notes.md

     note_id = "my_note_id"
 ```

+### Passing `note_id`

+When `note_id` is passed in the constructor of a {obj}`Note` subclass, it's similarly considered a singleton.

 ### Child of singleton

 Every child of a singleton note is required to also have a deterministic {obj}`Note.note_id`.
-Therefore a unique `note_id` is generated for children of singletons, even if they don't satisfy any of the above criteria.
+Therefore a `note_id` is generated for children of singletons, even if they don't satisfy any of the above criteria.

+This is recursive, so an entire note tree specified by {obj}`Note` subclasses will be instantiated with a deterministic `note_id` if the root satisfies any of the above criteria.

 ## Adding relations